chaoge525/soafee_demo/documentation/quickstart.rst

 The build configurations within ``meta-ewaol-config/kas/`` can be passed to kas to build images with support for various features.
 By default, images will include the Docker container engine and K3s containerized workload orchestration.
-Other features like tests or software development kit packages are also available, see :ref:`builds:Image Builds` for more details.
+Other features like tests or Software Development Kit (SDK) packages are also available, see :ref:`builds:Image Builds` for more details.

 .. _meta-arm-bsp:
    https://git.yoctoproject.org/cgit/cgit.cgi/meta-arm/tree/meta-arm-bsp/documentation